Step 4: Full View

 Should Engineer A return Firm B's late and misdirected submittal unopened, or accept it into the QBS evaluation on the grounds that the procedural error was minor and Firm B has a strong prior performance record with City X?

-Return Submittal and Document Rejection Board's choice Return Firm B's submittal unopened with written notice to Firm B that the SOQ was received after the published deadline and at the wrong location, and document the rejection in the procurement record
+O1 Return Firm B's submittal unopened with written notice to Firm B that the SOQ was received after the published deadline and at the wrong location, and document the rejection in the procurement record Board's choice

 The QBS Submittal Deadline Strict Enforcement Obligation requires Engineer A to reject submittals that arrive late or at the wrong location regardless of apparent harmlessness or the firm's prior performance record.
 The Harmless Error Non-Exception principle establishes that procedural non-compliance cannot be excused by the absence of demonstrable harm.
 The Procurement Integrity Over Qualification Merit Balancing Principle holds that procedural integrity is not subordinate to the goal of selecting the most qualified firm.
 The Prior Performance Non-Consideration Obligation bars Engineer A from allowing Firm B's track record on prior city projects to influence the compliance determination.
 Competing against these, the Public Welfare Paramount principle raises the question of whether strict rejection could produce a worse public outcome if Firm B is the most qualified firm for a safety-critical building project.